 Nome is known for its rich gold rush history, Alaska Native cultures, and the finish-line to the famous Iditarod sled dog race.
-The Bering Land Bridge Visitor Center is located in Nome and during the summer park staff offers talks and hikes in the area.
-Special programing and programs are offered during Iditarod, which takes place in March.
+The Bering Land Bridge Visitor Center is located in Nome, and in summer, park staff offers talks and hikes in the area.
+Special programs are also offered during Iditarod, which takes place in March.

 This rural community of about 3,000 people is not connected to a larger road system.
 The easiest way to reach Nome is by commercial airplane.
-Once in Nome, there are three roads radiating out; two of which take you to the native villages of Council and Teller.
-In town and throughout Nome’s road system you may find a number of things to do and places to visit to complete your Alaska experience.
+Once in Nome, there are three roads that leave town.
+In town and throughout Nome’s road system, you may find a number of things to do and places to visit to complete your Alaska experience.

 City of Nome Visitor Center